Study Abroad Program Overview

 Other Eligibility Requirements:

-PKU does not accept students who only have PRC, Hong Kong, Macau and Taiwan passport or ID.
+PKU does not accept students who only have PRC, Hong Kong, Macau, or Taiwan passport or ID.
 Dual passport holders are okay.

 All applicants must also have: